-Here's a look at the major merger review developments from the final month of 2020.
+Here's a look at the major merger review developments from the past month.

 Stay ahead of the curve